NathalieIbsen/PSMC_Away/README.md

 CI_Lower & CI_upper = confidence intervals (num if Pearson, if Spearman or Kendall = NA)
 N_common = the number of interpolations (the number of "overlapping" bins dictated by the dataset with fewer bins).

-**The default All correlations are calculated!**
+**By default, all correlations are calculated!**
-All three ("spearman", "pearson", "kendall") are run simultaneously, and there will be three rows pr.
-Comparison in the output file.
+All three ("spearman", "pearson", "kendall") are run simultaneously, and there will be three rows pr comparison in the output file.

-**However:** If the parameter-space you wish to explore is very wide, one can tweak the BinCorr_psmc function to only estimate one of the correlations
+**However:** If the parameter space you wish to explore is very wide (e.g, above 50mu*50g), processing may be slowed.
+If this is the case, one can tweak the BinCorr_psmc function to only estimate one of the correlations.

 - This can easily be changed in the function.R by exchanging this line: